Behavior modification facility: History

 In the late 1960s, behavior modification or practice referred to as applied behavior analysis began to move rapidly into residential treatment facilities.
 The goal was to redesign the behavioral architecture around delinquent teens to lessen chances of recidivism and improve academics.
 Harold Cohen and James Filipczak (1971) published a book hailing the successes of such programs in doubling learning rates and reducing recidivism.
 This book even contained an introduction from the leading behaviorist at the time, B.F.
-Skinner hailing the achievements.
+Skinner, hailing the achievements.
 Independent analysis of multiple sites with thousands of adolescents found behavior modification to be more effective than treatment as usual, a therapeutic milieu, and as effective as more psychologically intense programs such as transactional analysis with better outcomes on behavioral measures; however, these authors found that behavior modification was more prone to leading to poor relationships with the clients.
 Over time, interest faded in Cohen's CASE project.
-Other studies found that in proper supervision of staff in behavior modification facilities could lead to greater use of punishment procedures.
+Other studies found that improper supervision of staff in behavior modification facilities could lead to greater use of punishment procedures.

-Under the leadership of Montrose Wolf, Achievement place, the first Teaching Family Home became the prototype for behavioral programs.
+Under the leadership of Montrose Wolf, Achievement Place, the first Teaching Family Home became the prototype for behavioral programs.
 Achievement place opened in 1967.
 Each home has from 6-8 boys in it with two "parents" trained in behavior modification principles.
 The token system for the program was divided into 3 levels.
-Outcome studies have found that Achievement place and other teaching family homes reduce recidivism and increase pro-social behavior, as well as self-esteem.
+Outcome studies have found that Achievement Place and other teaching family homes reduce recidivism and increase pro-social behavior, as well as self-esteem.
 While initial research suggested the effects of the program only lasted for one year post discharge, recent review of the data suggests the program lasts longer in effect.